Oil rebound lifts commodity currencies, Aussie awaits rate test

 "Given current market pricing, any outcome short of a cut may disappoint the market.
 Even a dovish statement implying a potential cut in the near future may not put much further pressure on AUD," Robin Winkler, analyst at Deutsche Bank wrote in a note to clients.

 In contrast, the dollar was stuck in familiar ranges against the yen and euro.
-On Tuesday it was at 117.61 yen JPY=, having bounced from a low of 116.65 on Monday.
+On Tuesday it was at 117.61 yen, having bounced from a low of 116.65 on Monday.

 It has spent much of the past two weeks oscillating between 117.00 and 119.00 yen and show little sign of re-testing December's eight-year peak of 121.86.

-Against the yen, the common currency was at 133.38 EURJPY=R, also drifting sideways after reaching a 17-month trough of 130.16 last week.
+Against the yen, the common currency was at 133.38, also drifting sideways after reaching a 17-month trough of 130.16 last week.